 - ¼ teaspoon garlic powder

-- 1 tbsp fresh parsley or thyme, minced
+- 1 tablespoon fresh parsley or thyme, minced

 - ½ cup nuts of choice, chopped finely (we used pecans)